luxerwest768/project1-1-CS03-graph-color/README.md

 # How to run the actual game?
 ## Preparation
 In order to run the game itself we need to prepare the IDE for it.
 No needed to say that we need to have javafx SDK installed in our machine, and the java JDK also downloaded.
-### VS code preparation
+### VSCode preparation
 For VS code we need to open the javafx (project) folder and go to the .vscode directory in the folder.
 There we are going to encounter a file called launch.json which we need to make it look like this:
 ![Image 824x181](https://github.com/user-attachments/assets/dee12665-cf6c-450f-9cbf-ec4bd301508f)

 Where "D:/Commands/JavaLib/javafx-sdk-23.0.1/lib" is the directory of the folder called "lib" inside our javafx SDK in out machine.
+Also we need to add the java references libraries in the IDE itself.

+Once all that is done, our code is ready to run is VSCode
 ### IntelliJ IDEA preparation
 For IntelliJ IDEA is a little bit different.
 First we open our javafx (project) folder, once it's opened we are going to figure the App.java is underlined by a red line.
 <img width="1381" alt="Screenshot 2024-12-03 at 14 05 22" src="https://github.com/user-attachments/assets/de35d835-2bd9-496f-9837-6fd2e03eecb6">